Niiok/niiok.github.io/Windows/MFC.md

 - MFC is Microsoft Foundation Class.
 - composed with combination of Win32 api and class (object-oriented)
 - MFC is almost depricated by many alternatives like .net WPF and other crossplatform GUI libraries
-- declare member HWnd inside header file to create child windows
+- declare field HWnd inside header file to create child windows
   - you need to call _`Create()`_ method of them to replace _`CreateWindow()`_ of win32
 - since MFC works as OOP wrapper of win32, message dealing system how win32 do with CALLBACK function is replaced by MessageMap macro inside HWnd